Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Bulk density is the oven-dry mass of soil material divided by the total volume and typically ranges from 0.7 to 1.8 t/kg$^3$.
-The average bulk density of fine earth fraction of soil is about 1.3 t/kg$^3$; soils with a bulk density higher than tend to restrict root growth.
+The average bulk density of the fine earth fraction of soil is about 1.3 t/kg$^3$; soils with a bulk density higher than 1.6 t/kg$^3$ tend to restrict root growth.
 Different values for bulk density typically apply for different soils with different soil genesis as reflected by different materials and mineralogy, e.g. Histosols (organic), Arenosols (sandy), Andosols (allophanic clay), Acrisols (low